MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-gestures.md

 ms.reviewer: v-brycho
 ---

-# Gestures you can use to navigate a guide in Dynamics 365 Guides
+# Gestures for navigating a guide in Dynamics 365 Guides

 To navigate through a guide as an operator in Dynamics 365 Guides, you use your gaze and a few gestures.